zeplin/zeplin-html-to-pdf/README.md

 ---
 There are two ways in which these functions can be deployed to AWS.

 1 - Check our `npm run deploy:dev` and `npm run deploy:prod` commands in `package.json` and change it according to your needs.
 Do not forget to add environment variables (you can find it under `template.yml`) to your lambda function in aws lambda edit page or running [lamba update-function-configuration command](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-configuration.html).
+Be sure to create the following environment variable in Lambda: `FONTCONFIG_PATH=/var/task/fonts`

 2 - Check out `template.yml` file and edit according to your needs then use `sam deploy`.